AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

 ### Template URL Construction

 A Basic Template has the same essential URL syntax as a normal image call as explained earlier.
 A template will typically have more modifiers — commands separated by an ampersand (&amp;) — such as parameters with values.
-However the main difference is that you call to the template as your main image,instead of calling to a static image.
+However the main difference is that you call to the template as your main image, instead of calling to a static image.

 ![image](assets/basic-templates/basic-templates-11.jpg)

-Unlike Image Presets, which have a dollar sign (\$) on each side of the preset name, parameters have a single dollar sign at the beginning.
+Unlike Image Presets, which have a dollar sign ($) on each side of the preset name, parameters have a single dollar sign at the beginning.
 The placement of those dollar signs is important.

 **Correct:**